-In April 2017, the Ontario federal government introduced legislation to legalize cannabis (marijuana/pot).
+The Ontario federal government introduced legislation to legalize cannabis (marijuana/pot).

 The legalization of marijuana in Ontario, Canada, came in to effect October 17, 2018.
 There will be many rules, laws and regulations pertaining to the sales, purchasing, and where the recreational use of cannabis will be permitted.
-There are and will be many questions with regards to the legalization of marijuana, it’s use, and the effects it can/does have on people, but what the effects on our pets?
+There are and will be many questions with regards to the legalization of marijuana, it’s use, and the effects it can/does have on people, but what are the effects of marijuana on pets?

 The Effects of Marijuana on Pets

 Do pet parents do need to be concerned for our pet’s health and safety when it comes to marijuana?

 What happens if our dog or cat is exposed to marijuana smoke and/or marijuana products?